murphye/cheap-gke-cluster/README.md

 5. *What GCP regions are compatible with this solution?*

     This solution has been tried successfully with `us-west4` and `asia-east2`, both of which have very low Spot VM instance prices.
 It was not compatible with `europe-central2` due to lack of the Standard networking tier.
 Otherwise, the best way to know is to give it a try and see if the deployment is successful.

+6. *What about HTTPS/TLS termination for the Regional HTTP Load Balancer?*

+    Implementing HTTPS (including a redirect) is possible, but not currently incorporated into this solution.
+There is a GitHub issue open [here](https://github.com/murphye/cheap-gke-cluster/issues/1)

+7. *Can I do TCP passthrough rather than HTTP for the Regional Load Balancer?*

+    This is not currently possible with Google's managed proxy service, but is possible with Envoy, should Google decide to support it in the future.